kthhrv/birthday-demo/README.md

 - Maintainablity over raw performance.

 For instance we could use AWS API Gateway but Django Rest Framework is an excellent open source option.
-NodeJs is more performant that Python but in a Python shop it will induce more developer overhead.
+NodeJs can be more performant than Python but in a Python shop it will induce more developer overhead.

 ## Localdev